3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 That the way that I have been thinking when coding the project but at the time of writing this post, I'm not really sure.
 I searched a lot via Google but its not really showing anything useful about how its going in syscalls, the only thing I know that it is passed in the
 **KiSystemCall64** and if **KVA** enabled it goes to the **KiSystemCall64Shadow**.
 Then it makes a kernel stack and pass the registers to the memory.
-I have found that its gets arguments after pushing rax from stack and place them into registers.
+I have found that it gets arguments after pushing rax from stack and place them into registers.
-Anyways, as we are not passing the argument by the default registers instead storing it in the usermode stack, I think it will be confusing for any system that will try to monitor our call.
+Anyways, as we are not passing the argument by the default registers instead storing them in the usermode stack, I think it will be confusing for any system that will try to monitor our call.

 Syscall saves the usermode **RSP** in the **GS** cpu segment register.